masthead bg

 Firmbase

-Street in Financial District
+Street in Financial District of Chicago

 Vertical analysis is an essential technique in financial statement analysis that allows professionals and investors to evaluate a company’s financial health and performance about specific periods or industry benchmarks.
 By expressing financial statement figures as percentages of a base number, vertical analysis offers a clear and proportional view of expense distribution, operational efficiency, and the overall economic structure of the company.